zyzmoz/win10imageripper/README.md

   npm i -S https://github.com/zyzmoz/win10imageripper.git
 ```

-To use the module you'll need to evoke the function as:
+To use the module you'll need to invoke the function as:
 ```
   const ripper = require('win10imageripper');